M1S2/UI_Lib/README.md

 		- KEYCOMMA is used as x1 key at the moment (change to the base unit, *1) (only supported in edit mode).
 		- KEYMINUS to toggle from positive to negative value (only supported in edit mode).
 		- KEY0 to KEY9 to change the value of the digit at the cursor position to the corresponding value (only supported in edit mode).
-- TabControl: This control can be used to show a tab control with each tab page holding one UI element.
-	- Supports children: Yes (adding with TabControl::AddTab function)
-	- Supported user inputs:
-		- KEYLEFT and KEYRIGHT to go to the previous/next tab page.

 ### Indicators
 - BoolIndicator: This indicator can be used to display the value of an boolean variable ("ON" or "OFF").